baditaflorin/openai_hackathon/README.md

 Then visit `http://127.0.0.1:8000/` in your browser.

 You can either drag-and-drop your audio file or click the "Or select file" button in the web UI to upload.

+- A loading spinner overlay will appear while your file is being uploaded and processed, giving you visual feedback.
+- Processed files will appear in a list below the upload zone; click a filename to view its details.